xmlresolver/sampleapp/README.md

 ## What is it?

-A simple application that performs
+A simple application that has three features:

+1. It can parse a document and perform validation and transformation on it.
+2. It can perform specific lookup operations in a set of catalogs.
+3. It can show the catalog entries found by the resolver in a set of catalogs.

+### Validation and parsing

+Four operations can be performed on a document:

-1. Well-formed or validating parses of XML documents.
+1. Well-formed or validating parsing.
 2. XML Schema validation with Xerces.
 3. RELAX NG validation with Jing.
 4. XSLT transformations with Saxon-HE.